vartika102/Web-Scraping-from-Kaggle/README.md

 #this command shows the desired output and stores it into a csv file named 'kaggle.csv'.
 #'kaggle.csv' is saved in 'ourfirstscrapper1' folder.

-In order to add more attributes to the outout, yield new attributes from the dictionary 'competition' in the 'kaggle.py' file.
+In order to add more attributes to the output, yield new attributes from the dictionary 'competition' in the 'kaggle.py' file.